Journalist Who Helped Break Snowden's Story Reflects On His High-Stakes Reporting

 The U.S. government charged Snowden with espionage, but Snowden, who is living in exile in Russia, maintains that he acted as a whistleblower in sharing the classified documents.

-Gellman says that no matter your opinion about Snowden, one things is clear: "Ed Snowden succeeded beyond the wildest ambitions that he could plausibly have had. ...
-Even the biggest critics of Snowden — not all of them, but some of them — ... all say he started a debate that the public needed to have about the limits of surveillance in a democratic society."
+Gellman says that no matter what your opinion about Snowden is, one thing is clear: "Ed Snowden succeeded beyond the wildest ambitions that he could plausibly have had. ...
+Even the biggest critics of Snowden — not all of them, but some of them ... all say he started a debate that the public needed to have about the limits of surveillance in a democratic society."

 "At the same time," Gellman adds, "most of the programs that he exposed continue."